AnnalysaTheMinetester/potted_farming/README.md

 The leaves after some time will either grow 2 to 3 fruits that you can harvest, without hurting the tree, again no need to replant over and over, or they will be tinted in yellow, meaning the tree is now thristy, in that case you need to pour water into the pot.

+#### Fruit trees present currently:
+Lemon and Orange from [ethereal], Apple from [default]

+### License

+Code and Textures by Annalysa.
+Sounds have their own license file in the sounds folder.
+A special thanks to *clyde*, that helped me a lot with the code.

+##### Italian, Dutch, French, Spanish traslations available